even4void/aliquote/content/post/icc-garson.md

 There are many ways to get ICC estimates, including [psy](http://cran.r-project.org/web/packages/psy/index.html) (`icc`), [psych](http://cran.r-project.org/web/packages/psych/index.html) (`ICC`), or [irr](http://cran.r-project.org/web/packages/irr/index.html) (`icc`).
 I will use the latter one.

 I fetched the data from [here](http://dist.stat.tamu.edu/pub/Database/spss_data/) <i class="fa fa-chain-broken fa-1x"></i> , which looks like a general repository for SPSS example dataset that I don't have.
 Let's go with the `tv-survey.sav` dataset which D. Garson used when describing ICC.
-Quoting his words,
+Quoting his words:

 > Some 906 respondents were asked if they would watch a particular show for....
 >